Lilith-In-Starlight/improved-templ8.py/readme.md

 It uses textile instead of markdown simply because I personally like it more.
 Soon, it'll support markdown too.

 It's currently being made, so I don't expect this to be functional or fully usable.
 And the code is bad.
-It widl probably remain bad, but I'll try to make it okay over time.
+It will probably remain bad, but I'll try to make it okay over time.

 ## Roadmap
 *Or, i try to pretend i have an organized plan for this project (i dont)*